Decentralized-ID/decentralized-id.github.io/_posts/topics/2018-12-21-self-sovereign-identity.md

 * [Digital identities – steps on the path to an ID ecosystem](https://bankenverband.de/en/digitisation/digital-identities-steps-path-id-ecosystem/) 2021-03-18 Bankenverband
 *This article is very very good in articulating the big picture of how SSI systems relative to older system and emerging fragmetned systems.*
   > An answer to these challenges is an ecosystem in which digital identity data can be exchanged in a way that is secure, reliable, scalable and convenient.
 This will have a positive impact on the economic future of Germany and Europe while at the same time enhancing the private sphere of the individual.
-* [The Basic Building Blocks of SSI](https://freecontent.manning.com/the-basic-building-blocks-of-ssi/) 2020-07-29 Drummond Reed, Alex Preukschat Manning
-  > In many cases these core concepts have been established for decades.
-What’s new is how they’re put together to create a new model for digital identity management.
-The purpose of this article is to quickly familiarize you with these seven basic building blocks from a conceptual and technical point-of-view.
-  > - Verifiable credentials (aka digital credentials)
-  > - Issuers, holders, and verifiers
-  > - Digital wallets
-  > - Digital agents and hubs
-  > - Decentralized identifiers (DIDs)
-  > - Blockchains
-  > - Governance frameworks (aka trust frameworks)

 [![](https://i.imgur.com/MMa72Dx.png)](https://www.researchgate.net/figure/Self-Sovereign-Identity-Locus-of-Control-Bouma-2019_fig1_340938808)